xrettle/WFGY/TensionUniverse/BlackHole/Q121_ai_alignment_problem.md

 1. `signal_alignment_gap`

    * Definition: a scalar signal proportional to `DeltaS_value(m)` for states constructed from training or evaluation scenarios.
-   * Use: penalize or discourage internal representations and policies that induce large value gaps with respect to target human value profiles.
+   * Use: penalize or discourage internal representations and policies that induce large value gaps with respect to target human value profiles in the chosen feature library.

 2. `signal_risk_tail_suppression`

    * Definition: a signal derived from `TailRiskIndex(m)`, with larger penalties for heavier catastrophic tails.
-   * Use: push policies toward configurations where catastrophic and serious outcome probabilities are suppressed.
+   * Use: push policies toward configurations where catastrophic and serious outcome probabilities are suppressed for the modeled horizons.

 3. `signal_incentive_consistency`

    * Definition: a signal derived from `DeltaS_incentive(m)`, encouraging setups where local incentives and global values are consistent.
-   * Use: guide choice of reward channels, oversight mechanisms, and deployment policies toward low mismatch.
+   * Use: guide choice of reward channels, oversight mechanisms, and deployment policies toward low mismatch in the chosen encoding.

 4. `signal_alignment_tension`

    * Definition: directly equal to `Tension_align(m)` for a given scenario representation.
    * Use: act as a coarse scalar tension indicator that can be minimized when alignment is required and monitored when trade offs are being explored.

+These signals are intended to be used as additional constraints and diagnostics.
+They do not replace careful human design, external audits, or domain specific safety checks.

 ### 7.2 Architectural patterns